PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 19:46:24
+Last updated: 2024-04-02 19:46:58
-Random Quote: Here is one quality that one must possess to win, and that is definiteness of purpose, the knowledge of what one wants, and a burning desire to possess it. - Napoleon Hill
+Random Quote: Never say there is nothing beautiful in the world anymore.
+There is always something to make you wonder in the shape of a tree, the trembling of a leaf. - Albert Schweitzer